Homeopathy is fun to use and easy to learn – with just a handful of remedies even a beginner can make a big difference to everyday health problems.

-This approach avoids too-frequent doses of the remedy that may cause an aggravation – a temporary intensification of symptoms.
+This approach avoids too-frequent doses of the remedy which may cause an aggravation – a temporary intensification of symptoms.

 Back to the Books

-Obviously the treatment for these acute complaints requires more thought than what was needed for the first-aid problems of Part 1 but the information in this article, combined with that already present in your books, will have you off to a good start.
+Obviously the treatment for acute complaints requires more thought than what was needed for the first-aid problems of Part 1 but the information in this article, combined with that already present in your books, will have you off to a good start.

 All that is left to do is to practice because … the more you practice, the more you learn, the better you become.